How Many Relationships Fail [Breakup Statistics]

 4015%1%1%

-Average length of relationship before a breakup happens
+The average length of relationship before a breakup happens

-In total the data shows that the average relationship lasts 2 years and 9 months.
+In total, the data shows that the average relationship lasts 2 years and 9 months.

 When asking different age groups, however, the numbers are completely different.